Pskov Republic: 15th century

-In 1462, Grand Prince Vasily II appointed the prince Vladimir Andreyevich as his governor without requesting permission from Pskov first.
+Grand Prince Vasily II appointed the prince Vladimir Andreyevich as his governor in 1462 without requesting permission from Pskov first.
 After his death the same year, the Pskovites dismissed Vladimir, and Grand Prince Ivan III reached an agreement with the city in which he promised to not appoint a new governor without the permission of Pskov, while the Pskovites promised not to dismiss a governor without the permission of the grand prince.
 Five years later, Ivan appointed Fyodor Yuryevich as his governor and demanded that Pskov grant his governor the right to appoint representatives in all twelve boroughs, rather than the seven he had been allowed up to that point.
 Pskov was forced to accept the demand, and some scholars view the enactment of the Pskov Judicial Charter the same year as an attempt to define the distribution of judicial authority between the city and the grand prince.

 Starting in the 1460s, Pskov's foreign policy gradually fell under the control of the grand prince.
 It is likely that the grand prince approved the terms of treaties with neighboring countries, while Pskov's authorities continued to handle minor trade disputes.
 For instance, in a letter dating to 1463–1465 and addressed to the authorities in Riga, the prince, posadniki, boyars, merchants and "all Pskov" protested against the offenses faced by two Pskovite merchants in the city, without any reference to the grand prince's decision.
 However, treaties between Moscow and other countries show that Pskov was no longer an active participant in international affairs.
 In his 1494 peace treaty with Lithuania, Ivan III called Pskov his patrimony and guaranteed maintaining trade and justice in the city.
 Although Pskov is indicated to have already lost its independence in the second half of the 15th century, its local administration and legal system remained intact.
+The clearest evidence of its loss of independence was a new seal introduced in 1468–1469 that bore the legend "votchina of Grand Prince Ivan Vasil'evich".